Quickstart

 - This is the Lexy pipelines directory, defined by the environment variable

-container. - Extra requirements for your pipelines or custom transformers.
+PIPELINE_DIR.
+The modules in this directory are imported and run by thelexyworkercontainer. - Extra requirements for your pipelines or custom transformers.
 These packages will

 be installed whenever you restart the

-container. - You can generate this file using the Lexy CLI.
+lexyworkercontainer. - You can generate this file using the Lexy CLI.
 Run

-on the command line to create a sample compose file.
+lexy dockeron the command line to create a sample compose file.

 Pipelines

-directory to load your pipelines and custom transformers.
+Lexy uses a pipelines directory to load your pipelines and custom transformers.
 This directory

-but can be set using the PIPELINE_DIR
+defaults to ./pipelines but can be set using the PIPELINE_DIR environment variable in your .env file.

-You can install custom packages required for your pipelines or transformers in requirements.txt
+You can install custom packages required for your pipelines or transformers in requirements.txt.

-These packages will be installed in the lexyworker
+These packages will be installed in the lexyworker container.

 import tree_sitter_languages